karimtarek0000/share-links-v/README.md

 - **Form Validation**: Comprehensive validation using Zod schema
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Modern UI**: Built with Nuxt UI components for a clean, modern look
+- **Server API**: Built-in server endpoints for authentication and profile management
+- **Supabase Integration**: Utilizes Supabase for authentication and data storage

 ## 📋 Prerequisites

 - Node.js 16.x or later
 - npm, yarn, pnpm, or bun
+- Supabase account (for authentication and data storage)

 ## 🚀 Installation